-To learn more about ideas discussed in the post, listen to the InTransition podcast with former head of marketing at Defence Force Recruiting, Pat Duffy.
+To learn more about ideas discussed in the post, listen to the InTransition podcast (now rebranded as the GovComms Podcast) with the former head of marketing at Defence Force Recruiting, Pat Duffy.

 It’s fair to say that marketing has changed significantly over the past 20 years, what with that small invention of the internet and social media.
 While citizens now have the ability to channel their news and information to reflect their own interests, targeting them is no longer as simple as playing an ad during their favourite television programs, buying a page in the paper or slapping a big logo on a bus shelter.

 Effectively using social platforms is an important way of targeting highly specific audiences, in a cost-effective way.
 Why spend $1 billion for a time slot on television and hope the right people see it when you could divide that amount into five strands, create content targeting each demographic and sit back smugly as your numbers go up.

 In a recruitment context, when you divide this funding and focus on specific demographics and groups, you’re able to go direct to the most suitable group for a specific role.
 Defence Jobs Australia saw this tactic do wonders for increasing awareness around the potential of a career in the Australian Defence Force.